No Tail to Tell: Development

-The series is directed by Kim Jung-kwon, a filmmaker known for his notable films and televisions such as Ditto (2000), Miracle of a Giving Fool (2008), Lie After Lie (2020), Love to Hate You (2023), and Maestra: Strings of Truth (2023–2024).
+The series is directed by Kim Jung-kwon, a filmmaker known for his notable films and television series such as Ditto (2000), Miracle of a Giving Fool (2008), Lie After Lie (2020), Love to Hate You (2023), and Maestra: Strings of Truth (2023–2024).
 The script is co-written by Park Chan-young and Jo Ah-young who previously collaborated on Best Chicken (2019).
-It is also produced by Binge Works and planned by Studio S.
+It is planned by Studio S and co-produced by Binge Works and MOG Films.

 Casting

 On July 10, 2024, several news outlets reported that Shin Se-kyung and Lomon were in discussions to star in the series.
 However, on August 16, Kim Hye-yoon was announced as a new candidate for the female lead role.
 By September 4, SBS officially confirmed that Kim and Lomon as the lead actors for the series.
 On September 26, it was revealed that Lee Si-woo would be co-starring alongside Kim and Lomon.
 The following day, Jang Dong-joo announced the he would also be joining the cast.